Detective Conan: One-eyed Flashback: Promotion and release

 The film was announced on December 3, 2024.
 The film's staff was also revealed that day with Katsuya Shigehara directing the film with the screenplay being handled by Takeharu Sakurai, who previously wrote various films in the Detective Conan series.
 The film was released in Japan on April, 18 2025.

 Reception

 Box office

 Detective Conan: One-eyed Flashback grossed 3,438,626,700 yen ($24.41 million) in its first weekend, becoming the number one film at the Japanese box office, surpassing Doraemon: Nobita's Art World Tales, which had held the number one spot at the Japanese box office since its release on March 7, 2025.

 As of September 4, 2025, Detective Conan: One-eyed Flashback grossed $55 million in China, making it the highest-grossing film of the series in the country.
 The film grossed ¥14.67 billion ($99.7 million) in Japan, making it the third highest-grossing domestic film of 2025.

+Critical reception

+Phil Hoad, writing for The Guardian, rated the movie three out of five stars, commenting that "somehow this blend of hardcore procedural and Scooby-Doo amateur sleuthing gets by on sheer energy alone, rolling up different-toned vignettes – noirish requiem, heavenly hallucinations, AstroBoy-type action sequences, educational segments – in anime’s unmistakeable style."